Spacice/ed25519_pkeygen/README.md

 - 8 hex characters - 2 hours 39 minutes

 On an `Intel Core i7 14700K` about **1'200'000** keys per second.
 This is about x2.7 faster than `AMD Ryzen 5 5600X`.

+## Security
+If you're worried about running a Windows executable from the repository on your computer, analyze the source code.
+Then, if you've determined the code is safe, compile it according to the instructions above.
+Now you'll be more likely to run the program safely.